 As already stressed in the Citizen Engagement Call launched by EIT Urban Mobility in March 2020, developing solutions with and for citizens is the key to delivering real change.
 Successful stakeholder engagement will increase the ability to create, experiment, demonstrate, scale and deploy.
 Citizen engagement is therefore a priority for EIT Urban Mobility and this webinar will bring food for thought and contribute to the discussions on the topic.

-- Robert Braun – Institute of Advanced Studies, Austria
+Robert Braun Senior Researcher, Institute for Advanced Studies, Vienna, Austria